dojo/docs/dojox/editor/plugins.rst

   **This plugin is new to the Dojo Toolkit 1.6.**

-* :ref:`dojox.editor.plugins.ResizeTableColumn  <dojox/editor/plugins/ResizeTableColumn>` -- **STABLE**

-  A plugin that allows the user to resize the width of table columns using drag-drop.

-  **This plugin is new to the Dojo Toolkit 1.6.**

 * :ref:`dojox.editor.plugins.SafePaste <dojox/editor/plugins/SafePaste>` -- **BETA**

   A plugin that extends the PasteFromWord plugin and adds basic content filtering and script tag removal to the dijit.Editor.
 It opens a dialog where content from Word or similar programs can be pasted in, then filters are run against the input to remove extraneous HTML that causes the editor difficulty or may be security threats, leaving the injected content cleaner HTML.
 It also supports a user specified list of tags that can should be stripped from the content before injecting it into the editor body.